-What to expect on the programme:
+What to expect from the programme:

-- development of communication, self-discipline and team-working skills
+- development of communication, self-discipline, and team-working skills

 What you'll learn

-- command and control
+- citizenship and diversity

-- Government and the public services
+- Government and the Protective Services

 How you'll learn and be assessed